vincentarelbundock/modelsummary/README.md

 * Customizability
     - Tables are endlessly customizable, thanks to the power of the [`gt` package.](https://gt.rstudio.com) In this README, you will find tables with colored cells, weird text, spanning column labels, row groups, titles and subtitles, global footnotes, cell-specific footnotes, significance stars, etc. This only scratches the surface of possibilities.
 For more, see [gt.rstudio.com](https://gt.rstudio.com) and the [Power Users](https://github.com/vincentarelbundock/gtsummary#power-users) section of this README.
 * Flexibility
-    - Tables can be saved to html, rtf, and LaTeX files.
-(Coming soon: PDF, TXT/ASCII, and more.)
+    - Tables can be saved to html, rtf, jpeg, png, pdf, or LaTeX files.
+(Coming soon: TXT/ASCII, and more.)
 * Integration
     - `gtsummary` is extremely well integrated with RStudio.
 When you type `gtsummary(models)`, the summary table immediately appears in the Viewer window.
 * Transparency, replicability, and automation